Great Stoke roundabout improvements

 - widening of shared use cycleways and footways

-The main construction phase will begin in January 2020 and is scheduled to take one year to complete.
+The main construction phase began in January 2020 and is scheduled to take one year to complete.

 Below is an approximate timetable of the road restrictions which will be in place from January to December 2020: